SHOULD YOU INCORPORATE YOUR BUSINESS?

 The fledgling corporation will also need bylaws, which constitute a procedural rule book for the company.

 The bottom line here is that whoever holds a majority of the shares of a corporation has ultimate control over it.
 Usually it takes a majority of the shares to elect the board of directors, which is charged with making the “big picture” decisions.
-If a decision is momentous enough for the company’s future, such as a change in the articles of incorporation or whether or not to merge with another company, the shareholders usually have a more direct role in that they themselves must approve the decision by a certain margin of votes.
+If a decision is momentous enough for the company’s future, such as a change in the articles of incorporation or whether or not to merge with another title company, the shareholders usually have a more direct role in that they themselves must approve the decision by a certain margin of votes.

 The board elects the officers of the corporation, typically including a president, vice-president, secretary, and treasurer.
 The officers may or may not be salaried employees or shareholders, and in some cases one person may hold more than one office.